dean2699/portfolio-website/README.md

 - **Responsive Design**: Ensures the website is accessible and looks good on various devices (mobile, tablet, desktop).
 - **Interactive Elements**: Basic JavaScript for interactivity.
 - **Bootstrap Integration**: Utilizes Bootstrap for styling and layout.
+- **Contact Form**: Allows users to send messages via a contact form with a page refresh on successful submission.

 ## Technologies Used
 - **HTML**: For structuring the content.